BodenMcHale/noa-template/README.md

 npm install
-npm run build:prod    # builds ./src/index.js and bundles it to ./dist/index_bundle.js using --mode production npm run build:dev     # builds ./src/index.js and bundles it to ./dist/index_bundle.js using --mode development npm run start         # hosts ./src/index.js as a webpack-dev-server on localhost:8080 using --mode development
+npm run build:prod    # builds ./src/index.js and bundles it to ./dist/index_bundle.js using --mode production
 ```

 The `start` script hosts the demo via `webpack-dev-server` using the files in `/main/dist`, you should be automatically taken to the demo.
 If this doesn't happen then you can access it by entering `localhost:8080` into a browser.